 Publication of the latest Gartner Magic Quadrant report

 Gartner typically evaluates IT markets on an annual basis.
-The next Gartner Magic Quadrant report will be published in October 2021.
-We’ll keep you posted as we know more and are excited to see the results for the Content Services Platform market, among others.
+The latest Gartner Magic Quadrant report was published on October 21, 2021.
+Gartner positioned d.velop as a Visionary.